tobiasgass/ETH-SegReg/README.md

 > ccmake ../

-In the GUI of ccmake you can then chose which sub-projects to build.
-Dependencies vary for the sub-projects:
+In the GUI of ccmake you can then chose which sub-projects to build, eg BUILD_SRS = ON.

-GENERAL DEPENDENCIES
+Dependencies of the framework vary with enabling/disabling individual subprojects.
+For instance, in order to build SRS, only the dependencies for SRS are necessary.
+Some general dependencies are shared for all sub-projects and are listed first:

+General Dependencies
 --------------------

 * CMAKE 2.8